 This microscope allows easy, intuitive operation, with a specimen chamber that is able to accommodate large samples, and a motorised stage allowing quick and easy specimen positioning.
-A 'Low Vacuum' mode enables samples normally unstable in a high vacuum environment, or that have a tendency to 'charge', to be examined.
+Variable pressure mode enables samples normally unstable in a high vacuum environment, or that have a tendency to charge, to be examined.
 Pharmaceutical particles, fibres and electronic components may be characterised without coating.
 A high sensitivity backscattered electron detector is fitted for compositional imaging.
-Features include:

-- Low vacuum mode - for charging, uncoated and out-gassing samples.
+- Variable pressure mode - for charging, uncoated and out-gassing samples.

 - Backscattered electron detector for compositional and topographic imaging.

-- Oxford INCA X-ray analyser - mapping, line scan, point ID and quantitative analysis.
+- Oxford Instruments AzTec 170 mm² energy dispersive X-ray analyser (EDX) - mapping, line scan, point ID and quantitative analysis.